-- The department head(s) should elaborate on projected course availability over a five year period (e.g., when are the relevant faculty members due for sabbatical leave; how frequently the courses in question are typically offered; whether relevant faculty members teach the courses cited as relevant to the major or program).
+- The department/program head(s) should elaborate on projected course availability over a five year period (e.g., when are the relevant faculty members due for sabbatical leave; how frequently the courses in question are typically offered; whether relevant faculty members teach the courses cited as relevant to the major/minor).

 7. Ancillary resources

 - The proposal should be accompanied by a statement on the appropriateness of current library holdings for supporting the current or proposed major/minor, as well as a description of planned expansion of holdings related to the area(s) represented by the proposed curricular initiative.

 - In the event that the proposed initiative has implications for allocation of space to accommodate faculty or student projects or equipment set-up in the immediate or near future, those anticipated needs should be fully described.